LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L0/Installing_Miniconda_GIS.rst

 Verifying the installation
 --------------------------

-Test that the ``conda`` package manager works.
+In order to test that the ``conda`` package manager works we have to go through a few more steps:
 After successful installation you should have a menu entry in the Windows Start Menu:

 ``Anaconda Prompt``

-This is a Windows CMD (Commandline window, that "knows" about, where your Minionda/Anaconda installation lies, and wher eto find the ``conda`` tool (without interfering other Python installations on your computer).
+This is a Windows CMD (Commandline window, that "knows" about, where your Miniconda/Anaconda installation lies, and where to find the ``conda`` tool (without interfering other Python installations on your computer).
+After it opens it should display somehow like so:

 .. code::